zacharykane/docker-node/README.md

-# Use Docker to create a simple Node server!
+# Use Docker to create a simple Node server (and development environment)!

 We'll need to:

-Mount a local folder to the container filesystem: Using this mount point as your container working directory, you'll persist locally any files created within the container and you'll make the container aware of any local changes made to project files.
+_Mount a local folder to the container filesystem_: Using this mount point as your container working directory, you'll persist locally any files created within the container and you'll make the container aware of any local changes made to project files.

-Allow the host to interact with the container network: By mapping a local port to a container port, any HTTP requests made to the local port will be redirected by Docker to the container port.
+_Allow the host to interact with the container network_: By mapping a local port to a container port, any HTTP requests made to the local port will be redirected by Docker to the container port.

 We can use a few components of Docker to achieve these!

 ## Dockerfile

-this defines our base image (os our server is based on and the environment it sets up with) along with our starting command (or entrypoint).
+this defines our base image (the os our server is based on and the environment it sets up with) along with our starting command (or entrypoint).

 ## docker-compose.yml